FemtoEmacs/nimacros/nimacros/chaps/nimdoc1.md

 where January and February, the two deep winter months, appear in  positions 1 and 2 respectively.
 Therefore, a need for a formula that converts from the modern month numbering to the old sequence has arisen.
-In listing @zeler, this is done by the following algorithm:
+In listing @zeller, this is done by the following algorithm:

 ```Nim